Maggie Valley, North Carolina

 The Chalet

-Four bedrooms, two full baths, a lower-level game room, and outdoor space that invites you to slow down.
-The whole place is yours; no shared walls, no surprises.
+Four bedrooms, two full baths, a lower-level game room, and outdoor space designed to lose track of the hours.
+The whole place is yours — no shared walls, no surprises.

 Four bedrooms.
 Space for everyone.